rnagabhyrava/plex-playlist-sync/README.md

 # Plex Playlist Sync

-Gets an accounts spotify and/or deezer playlist(s) and creates playlist(s) in plex with media already available on plex server.
+Grabs an account's spotify and/or deezer playlist(s) and creates playlist(s) in plex with media already available on plex server.

 This DOES NOT download any songs from anywhere.